 |Gupta Brick Temple|

-There are few remarkable piece of art discovered at Pawaya so a mention of these is very much necessary here.
+Various remarkable pieces of art were discovered at Pawaya and these deserve a mention here.

 |Surya Capital in Gujari Mahal Museum|